-FDIO’s Board, Steering Committee and Executive Officer bring to the organisation diverse qualifications and a depth of experience across multiple sectors and industries relevant to Indigenous organisations.
+FDIO’s Board, CEO and Executive Officer bring to the organisation diverse qualifications and a depth of experience across multiple sectors and industries relevant to Indigenous organisations.

 Adam Levin, FDIO Chair; Partner, Jackson McDonald